Last updated: 10/7/2024

-NORD gratefully acknowledges Detlef Bockenhauer, MD, PhD, Prof. of Paediatric Nephrology, UCL Centre for Nephrology, Honorary Consultant Great Ormond Street Hospital for Children NHS Foundation Trust, London, England, for assistance in the preparation of this report.
+NORD gratefully acknowledges Gioconda Alyea, MD (FMG), MS, National Organization for Rare Disorders and Detlef Bockenhauer, MD, PhD, Prof. of Paediatric Nephrology, UCL Centre for Nephrology, Honorary Consultant Great Ormond Street Hospital for Children NHS Foundation Trust, London, England, for assistance in the preparation of this report.

 Summary

 Bartter syndrome is a general term for a group of rare genetic disorders in which there are specific defects in kidney function.
 These defects impair the kidney’s ability to reabsorb salt and cause imbalances in various electrolyte and fluid concentrations in the body.
-The electrolytes affected are primarily mineral salts such as potassium, calcium, magnesium, sodium, and chloride.
+The electrolytes affected are primarily mineral salts such as potassium, calcium, magnesium, sodium and chloride.
 The symptoms and severity of Bartter syndrome vary from one person to another and can range from mild to severe.
-Age of onset of overt symptoms can range from before birth to adulthood.
-Bartter syndrome is caused by alterations (mutations) in one of several different genes.
-Treatment is aimed at correcting the electrolyte imbalances through the use of supplements and certain medications such as nonsteroidal anti-inflammatories (NSAIDs) and diuretics.
+The age of onset of overt symptoms can range from before birth to adulthood.
+Bartter syndrome is caused by changes (variants) in one of several different genes.
+Treatment is aimed at correcting the electrolyte imbalances using supplements and certain medications such as nonsteroidal anti-inflammatories (NSAIDs) and diuretics.

 Introduction